-3 A subsurface soil and groundwater investigation of the Northern Area sewer line and associated manholes will be performed along sections of the sewer line and manholes located in Parcels 11 4 and 21.
-Manholes located near proposed soil boring locations will be visually inspected from the 5 ground surface to identify any evidence of cracks or breaks in the structure of the manhole or 6 7 visible sewer lines.
-The depth of the manholes and the depth to the sewer line within the manholes will be measured from existing ground surface during the inspection using a weighted measuring 8 9 tape.
-The focus of the inspection is at manhole locations because the condition of both the manhole and the sewer line within the manhole can be visually assessed from the ground surface without 10 performing excavation or entering the manholes.
-Due to confined space entry limitations, entry 11 into the manholes will not be performed.
-The visual inspection will also allow for the adjustment 12 of soil boring locations, as locations with visibly compromised structures will be the focus of soil 13 14 sampling.
-Similarly, nearby groundwater wells will be identified for sampling to support 15 characterization of potential releases from the sewer line.
+38 39 A subsurface soil and groundwater investigation of the Northern Area sewer line and associated manholes will be performed along sections of the sewer line and manholes located in Parcels 11 and 21.
+Manholes located near proposed soil boring locations will be visually inspected from the ground surface to identify any evidence of cracks or breaks in the structure of the manhole or visible sewer lines.
+The depth of the manholes and the depth to the sewer line within the manholes will be measured from existing ground surface during the inspection using a weighted measuring tape.
+Additional inspections of the sewer pipes will be conducted with a video camera to identify any potential source location(s) along the sewer line that may be contributing to the nitrate plume extending west of the Administration Area.
+A two-step investigation approach will be implemented: 1.) perform an inspection of the sewer lines with a video camera to identify cracks/breaks within the pipes, and 2.) install soil borings in the vicinity of the area where potential release(s) is/are identified during the first step of the investigation.
+If no release is identified and the sewer line is found to be intact during the first step of the investigation, then it can be concluded that the sewer line is not a potential source for the nitrate plume extending from the Administration Area.
+Thus, the installation of the soil borings along the sewer line would be deemed unnecessary.
+Due to confined space entry limitations and because video inspection equipment can be lowered into the manholes from the surface, entry into the manholes will not be performed.

-16 2.2 SOIL BORING SAMPLES
+20 2.2 SOIL BORING SAMPLES